TarsCloud/TarsDocs_en/dev/tarsjava/tars-http-server.md

 </plugin>
 ```

-### Generating Server Code by Tars Plugin
+### Server interface file compilation

-We should generate client code for the server interface at first.
-Please copy the file `hello.tars` to `resources` directory and execute `mvn tars:tars2java` at the project root directory.
-You will get the proxy interface code once the command was finished.
-There're three usable ways for you to call the server interfaces.
-Please see below:
+After the server service development is completed, we first need to obtain the client interface code of the server service.
+Copy the hello.tars file on the server side to the resources directory, and execute `mvn tars: tars2java` in the project root directory to get HelloPrx.java.
+At this time, the proxy interface of the server service is obtained, and three calling methods are provided, namely synchronous call, asynchronous call and promise call.

 ```java
 @Servant